ma-laforge/ArduinoCIR/README.md

 ### Purpose (Is there not IRremote already?)

 Indeed, the IRremote library already exists to interface Arduino platforms with consumer IR products.
-The main differating factor of the ir\_messaging library is that it does not hardcode which timer/IO pin is used.
+The main differating factor of the ir\_messaging library is that it does not hardcode the allocation of hadware timers.

 Here are a few advantages of ir\_messaging: